dcos/dcos-cli/design/setup.md

 The next steps is to login to the cluster, the setup command accepts the same flags as the `dcos auth login` command and acts similarly in this regard.

-If authorization is disabled on the cluster, a warning will be printed and this step will be skipped.
+If authentication is disabled on the cluster, a warning will be printed and this step will be skipped.

 ### Cluster ID and name